MasteryEducation/CPAExamsMastery.com/content/reg/8/30/2/index.md

 ---

-## SEO-Optimized Disallowance of Losses and Deferred Gains Mastery Quiz
+## Disallowance of Losses and Deferred Gains Mastery Quiz

 {{< quizdown >}}